 This isn’t mandatory however, and some leaseholders may choose to keep the bond in the same name as the lease.

 Share, boarder or lodger agreements

 Some share accommodation providers ask that occupants sign a piece of paper variously referred to as a tenancy agreement, a boarder agreement or a lodger agreement.
 Please be aware that unless it is a Residential Tenancy Agreement, this agreement is not enforceable by law or the Consumer Trader and Tenancy Tribunal.

 We have seen many cases of such agreements being entered into and the occupant believing it protects them.
 It’s only when a dispute arises that the occupant becomes aware that the agreement they have signed only serves to benefit the provider.

-If you are offered one of these agreements to sign we recommend getting in touch with the Communications and Off-Campus Officer to discuss.
+If you are offered one of these agreements to sign we recommend getting in touch with the Off-Campus Officer to discuss.